x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/protect-voice-mail-exchange-2013-help.md

 Protected voice messages are shown in the user's Inbox in the **Voice Mail** search folder.
 The user can listen to the voice messages by using the embedded audio player just as they would listen to a regular voice message, except that the Forward button will be disabled and a note will be shown at the top of the message stating that it's protected and that it can't be forwarded.

 For email clients that don't support Protected Voice Mail, the body of the outer message will be displayed.
-Administrators can include text when the client’s software doesn’t support Protected Voice Mail by using UM mailbox policies.
+Administrators can include text when the client's software doesn't support Protected Voice Mail by using UM mailbox policies.
 You can customize the default text that's included in the email message by configuring a UM mailbox policy.
 For example, you could configure the UM mailbox policy with customized text such as, *"You can't open this voice mail message because it's protected.
 To view or listen to this voice message, sign in to your mailbox at https://mail.contoso.com or call +1 (425) 555-1234 to call in to Outlook Voice Access."*

 Return to top